-Inle Lake is possibly one of Burma’s most anticipated sites, and all the hype is justified.
+Inle Lake is possibly one of Burma’s (Myanmar's) most anticipated sites, and all the hype is justified.
 Stunning open vistas, hazy morning mist and glassy horizons, fringed by luscious marshes and colourful floating gardens.
 Stilted villages and Buddhist temples rise above the water and fisherfolk scatter the surface.
-Inle is vast – 13.5 miles long and 7 miles wide – and is the second largest lake in Burma.
+Inle is vast – 13.5 miles long and 7 miles wide – and is the second largest lake in Burma (Myanmar).
 It’s home to a wealth of life and activity; a hundred monasteries, a thousand pagodas, and more than 200 small villages and communities which are located on and around it.

 Most of the inhabitants of the lake are the industrious Intha people, which literally means “sons of the lakes”, who are most notably distinguished by their unique technique of leg-rowing.
 This eccentric method of rowing with one leg evolved over time because the lake is often obscured by reeds and floating plants, which are difficult to see while sitting.
 It also means their hands are free to drop their tall conical nets over passing fish which they spot in the shallow lake.
 The Intha people produce much of Burma’s fruit and vegetables (particularly tomatoes) from their fertile floating gardens.
 Watching farmers paddling between the rows and tending to their crops is a peaceful scene to witness.
 The lake is surrounded by the lofty Shan Hills, which on calm days are reflected in the Lake's crystal clear waters.
 The hills are home to myriad tribes; Shan, Pa’O, Taung Yo, Danu, Kayah and Danaw.